 This photo shows a properly filled UV-10 tumbler bowl.
 Notice the level of material is just below the top of the bowl's center structure.

 How To Properly Load the Bowl:

-Use a Range of Particle Sizes: Good general practice when running any rock tumbler.
-Use a range of material sizes to create as many points of contact on the rough as possible.
+Use a Range of Particle Sizes: This is a good general practice when running any rock tumbler.
+Use a range of material sizes to create many points of contact between the particles in the barrel.
 Learn about particle size balancing.
-A range of particle sizes in a Thumler's UV vibratory tumbler bowl will help the tumbler operate more quiet.
-It will also reduce bruising on the material and reduce wear on the bowl.
-If you do not have small pieces of rough you can use ceramic media to achieve a good range of sizes in the bowl.
+A range of particle sizes in the tumbler bowl will help the tumbler operate quietly.
+It will also help prevent bruising of the rough and reduce wear on the tumbler bowl.
+If you do not have small pieces of rough, you can use ceramic media to achieve a good range of sizes in the bowl.

 Use a Range of Sizes: Running all large pieces of rough in the bowl is a common cause of excessive noise.
 The noise comes from large pieces of rough banging against each other and the bowl.
 Adding media or smaller material to the bowl will reduce the noise level greatly.
 It fills the empty space between the rough and absorbs impact.

 Fill the Bowl Properly: The amount of material in the bowl affects how much noise the tumbler makes.
 A small amount of material in the bowl will cause it to be louder.
 We have found that loading the bowl to just below the top of the bowl's center structure works great.
 It reduces the noise by dampening the contact forces between pieces.
 It also creates a gentler tumbling action.

 This barrel has been worn away so much that light can be seen through the bottom.
 If this goes undetected, it will cause a mess when it wears through completely while in operation.

 The black particles floating in the water after rinsing a UV-10 or UV-18 tumbler bowl are tiny pieces of the bowl.
 There are a few ways to reduce the amount of wear on the bowl.
 This will extend the life of the bowl and save you money.